code-423n4/2023-02-kuma/README.md

 - Starts February 17, 2023 20:00 UTC
 - Ends February 22, 2023 20:00 UTC

-## Automated Findings / Publicly Known Issues

-Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.

-_Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards._

 # Overview

 This repo contains source contracts and testing suites for the MCAG contracts and the KUMA Protocol.
 Each corresponding project directory contains documentation in the /docs folder.